Future Energy Landscapes in action

 - Ensure that the value of these developments benefits the country.

-Our FEL approach directly influenced policy recommendations.
+Future Energy Landscapes directly influenced policy recommendations.
 We proposed that the Welsh Government introduce new legislation in the next Senedd to promote greater community ownership of renewable energy projects.
 Additionally, we suggested policies requiring renewable energy developments to offer community ownership opportunities.

 North Somerset

 We partnered with North Somerset Council to conduct FEL workshops in three areas across the region.
-Our aim was to:
+Our aim was to understand community preferences for future renewable energy development and to help the council create policies that reflect community values.
+It was also to inform the council’s emerging planning policies for renewable energy projects.

 This project demonstrates how FEL can help local authorities develop renewable energy policies that are both ambitious and aligned with community preferences.
 By involving residents in the planning process, we’re fostering greater acceptance and support for renewable energy projects, even in sensitive landscape areas.